-- 1. If in his/her opinion the rules as herein stated have been improperly applied. - 2.
-The conditions under which another shooter has been permitted to shoot. - Where he/she feels an error has been made in the compilation of a score.
+- 1. In his/her opinion, the rules as herein stated have been improperly applied. - 2.
+The conditions under which another shooter has been permitted to shoot are improper or otherwise questionable. - 3.
+He/she feels an error has been made in the compilation of a score.